List of Miraculous: Tales of Ladybug & Cat Noir characters: Alya Césaire / Rena Rouge

 Alya Césaire / Rena Rouge (voiced by Carrie Keranen in the English dub and Fanny Bloc in the French version) is Marinette's best friend.
 She is in a relationship with Nino Lahiffe.
 Alya constantly helps Marinette with her problems, most of which pertained to Marinette trying to speak to Adrien; she is often seen helping or encouraging her.
 She aspires to be a journalist and is in charge of the school blog.
 She is a big fan of superheroes, in particular, Ladybug; she even operates a fansite known as the Ladyblog.
-Alya was initially unaware of Marinette's double life like everyone else before the episode "Gang of Secrets" when the latter confines her identity as Ladybug to her.
+Alya was initially unaware of Marinette's double life until the episode "Gang of Secrets" when Marinette discloses her identity as Ladybug to her.
 Since then, Alya continues to support Marinette in her new role as Guardian of the Miraculous.

 She uses the Fox Miraculous to transform into "Rena Rouge" ("Red Fox") and possesses Mirage, an ability that can cast illusions.
 Although her identity is eventually revealed, Alya is called upon for support as Rena Rouge once before being eventually allowed to keep her Miraculous, assuming a blue-colored variant of her hero form called "Rena Furtive" ("Secret Fox") to protect her identity until she returns the Miraculous to Marinette once her identity is exposed again.
-In "Re-creation" Alya is given back the Fox Miraculous permanently and reunites with Trixx.
+In "Re-creation", Alya is given back the Fox Miraculous permanently and reunites with Trixx.
+In Season 6, in case Marinette has to step down as Guardian of the Miracle Box and her duties as Ladybug, she has Tikki give Alya a kwagatama to access her memories, dubbing Alya Marinette's deputy Guardian.
+Though this nearly becomes official after Marinette suffers being akumatized for the first time in "Heartfixer", Alya and Tikki reassure her she can still continue her duties as Ladybug and Guardian and Alya does not need to become Scarabella again for the time being.